danmoser/danmoser.github.io/personal/english.rst

 - "a good deal in spots": em vários pontos
 - "built to order": feito sob encomenda
 - "bottom of a [deep] chasm": fundo do poço
+- "dead in the water": to be unresponsive; completely disabled
 - "different kettle of fish": very different; a bad state of affairs; mess
 - "foul play": jogo sujo, crime
 - "get into the weeds": get into the details